maithili-k/iRODS-RDM-HPC-course/2-iRODS-icommands.md

 > **_Food for brain:_**
 >
 > * How often do you need to delete/modify raw/intermediate/output data e.g., because it was transferred to some other storage location or no longer needed?
-What if you something went wrong and you needed to retrieve it?
+What if something went wrong and you needed to retrieve it?
 > * How many versions of the deleted data object can you retrieve?
 > * Did you accidentally delete/overwrite important data?
 How did you retrieve it?
 > * Do you see a scenario of 'oops I accidentally deleted ALL project data and my collaborators are going to be very angry' where this could be useful?